Split Ends and Sadness: Tips on Avoiding a Hair Disaster This Winter

 Winter is a time for hot cocoa, comfy sweaters, and dry hair.
 While two of those things sound quite appealing, dry hair does not.
 Hair maintenance is key during the winter months in order to keep your hair feeling and looking healthy and frizz-free.
 However, many people decide that Winter is the best time for them to have their hair looking on top of its game, which is why so many people invest in products like Remy Tape In Hair Extensions during the colder months.
 Whether you do your hair yourself or visit a salon on a regular basis, these winter hair care tips will help your hair thrive.

 Unfortunately, cold weather makes it difficult for your hair to get the amount of moisture it normally does.
 When you’re at home you can make sure you and your hair are nice and cosy by keeping the heating on.
 If it breaks you can simply call someone like Durham Furnace Replacement & Installation Services to come and fix it for you.
 However, when your hair breaks as a result of being outside in the cold for hours at a time, you need to think outside the box.
 By switching to an oil-based moisturizer, you’ll be able to provide your hair with the extra moisture it often doesn’t get in the winter months.
 When you use an oil-based moisturizer, it will evaporate more slowly, which in turn will protect your hair.
+You can even find 100% vegan and cruelty free products that will do the same job, and you’d also be doing such a good thing in supporting cruelty-free products.

 Another easy way to replenish moisture is to do weekly treatments.
 Whether they’re at home or at the salon, a moisturizing treatment can do wonders for your dry, brittle hair.
 Additionally, hydrating your hair overnight with an oil or serum will help your hair stay hydrated in the dry night air.